• Art Magazine

 by Warburg [CC-BY-SA-3.0], via Wikimedia Commons

-So his art does not miss a hint of revolution, and that from the beginning.
+His art, therefore, certainly does not lack a touch of revolution, and that has been the case from the very beginning.

-Despite his termination of study in 1998, Meese quickly proved to be an exception, he was greeted by artistic greats of the time like Daniel Richter and Leander Haußmann, and above all he presented an incredible pace:
+Despite dropping out of his studies in 1998, Meese quickly proved to be an exceptional talent, he was welcomed by artistic luminaries of the time such as Daniel Richter and Leander Haußmann, and above all, he set an incredible pace:

-According to the first exhibitions in the study period, Meese still produces the backdrop and stage sets for the film "Sonnenallee" by Claus Boje, Leander Haußmann and Detlev Buck in the same year, which resulted in a staging that is growing into a comprehensive spectacle of the artist who is now also an author: "Mr. Good bye ”was shown in the new Aachen Kunstverein in 1999.
+Following initial exhibitions during his studies, Meese created the scenery and stage designs for the film “Sonnenallee” by Claus Boje, Leander Haußmann and Detlev Buck in the same year.
+This resulted in a production that grew into a comprehensive spectacle by the artist, who was by then also active as an author: “Mr. Deltoid's aka Urleandrusus' – Sonnenallee – AHOI DE ANGST – FAIR WELL Good Bye” was shown in 1999 at the Neuer Aachener Kunstverein.

-During this time, Meese also became known abroad: at the first Berlin Biennale presented the installation "Ahoi der Angst", a colorful collage, dedicated to Marquis de Sade, in which politicians, musicians and actors were processed, who were able to listen to music and read poems, but also watch the video Caligula.
+During this time, Meese also became known abroad: In 1998, at the first Berlin Biennale, presented the installation "Ahoi der Angst" (Ahoy of Fear), a colorful collage dedicated to the Marquis de Sade, in which politicians, musicians and actors were included, and visitors could listen to music and read poems, but also watch the video Caligula.

-This installation garnished with numerous posters was the first work of Meeses, which was extensively treated by the media beyond the borders of Germany.
-Here you can read the first comments of a total confusion, which should later become typical for Meese: The artwork was referred to as “Labyrinth of Sentimentalities” (art magazine Art), but also as a “horror cabinet between porn, Charles Bronson and Slayer” (Peter Richter) or as a “glazed boys' room” (Berliner Zeitung).
+This installation, adorned with numerous posters, was Meese's first work to receive extensive media coverage beyond Germany's borders.
+Here, one can read the first comments reflecting a total confusion that would later become typical of Meese: The artwork was described as a "labyrinth of sentimentality" (Art magazine), but also as a "chamber of horrors somewhere between porn, Charles Bronson, and Slayer" (Peter Richter) or as a "cluttered boy's room" (Berliner Zeitung).

-In 1998 Meese can also be seen in Vienna, in the group exhibition "Young Scene '98", in Basle at the art fair "List 98", in London as a participation "Site Construction" of South London Gallery and in Marseille at the exhibition "Today Tomorrow" of the Galerie de L'Ecole Supérieure des Beaux-Arts de Marseille.
+In 1998, Meese could also be seen in Vienna, in the group exhibition “Junge Szene '98”, in Basel at the art fair “Liste 98”, in London as a participant in the exhibition “Site Construction” of the South London Gallery and in Marseille at the exhibition “Today Tomorrow” of the Galerie de l'Ecole Supérieure des Beaux-Arts de Marseille.

-From 1999 his appearances, in group exhibitions and as a solo presentation, nationally and internationally.
-There are interesting room installations and performances to be seen, it is certain in any case that Meese can also be seen in persona.
+From 1999 onwards, his appearances increased, both nationally and internationally, in group exhibitions and as solo presentations.
+There are interesting spatial installations and performances to see; one thing is certain: Meese himself will also be present.

-Regardless of whether in disguise or as part of a collage, in a picture or a drawing, or simply in action, the artist always provides his body when he equips his works with topics for coping with history and with allusions to German philosophy and literary history.
-Meese is not afraid to recall Adolf Hitler in his performances and actions, and several times he provocatively showed the forbidden Hitler salute.
+Whether in disguise or as part of a collage, in a painting or drawing, or simply in action, the artist always makes his body available when he imbues his works with themes of coming to terms with history and with allusions to German philosophy and literary history.
+Meese does not shy away from also evoking Adolf Hitler in his performances and actions; on several occasions, he has provocatively displayed the forbidden Hitler salute.

-In 2004 Meese turned to the theater again, for the staging “Kocaine” by Frank Castorf on the Berlin Volksbühne, he designed the stage design, and he also works for the Avignon Theater Festival and the Salzburg Festival.
-In 2005 he created the stage design for “Magic Afternoon” directed by Angela Richter, the play can be seen in Hamburg, Berlin and Düsseldorf.
+In 2004, Meese returned to the theater, designing the set for Frank Castorf's production of "Cocaine" at the Volksbühne in Berlin.
+He also worked for the Avignon Theatre Festival and the Salzburg Festival.
+In 2005, he created the set for "Magic Afternoon," directed by Angela Richter, which was performed in Hamburg, Berlin, and Düsseldorf.

-The impetus for the work idea was the medieval grave of the Stader Archbishop Gottfried von Arnsberg, so the exhibition is first shown in the Kunsthaus Stade, the work group supplemented by Meese moves further to Berlin and Hamburg, Rosenheim and Freiburg, Grenoble and Biel.
+The impetus for the work idea was the medieval grave of the Archbishop of Stade, Gottfried von Arnsberg; the exhibition will first be shown in the Kunsthaus Stade, and the group of works, which Meese supplemented in the meantime, will travel on to Berlin and Hamburg, Rosenheim and Freiburg, Grenoble and Biel until 2011.

-In 2007 he staged his first own play on the Volksbühne Berlin, which had to struggle with the heavy title "De Mrs. - Dr. Pounddaddylein - Dr. Ezodysseuszur" and was not very applauded in terms of content.
+In 2007, he directed his first own play at the Volksbühne Berlin, which, with its cumbersome title “De Frau – Dr. Pounddaddylein – Dr. Ezodysseuszeusuzur”, had to fight for attention and also found little applause in terms of content.

-Among other things, it has been criticized that the colorful mix of penises and dolls, swastikas and skeletons and sayings are already known, "he may bring freshness for the Volksbühne, but in his own art he turns into a circle," was the comment of the magazine "Die Zeit".
+Among other things, it was criticized that the colorful mix of penises and dolls, swastikas and skeletons and banners was already familiar; “He may bring something fresh to the Volksbühne, but in his own art he goes around in circles,” was the comment from the magazine “Die Zeit”.

-In any case, with the stage design for Castorf's "Fuck Off America" at the Berlin Volksbühne in 2008, the theater work will take over the stage design for the "Dionysos" at the Salzburg Festival in 2010.
+In any case, the stage design for Castorf's "Fuck Off America" at the Berlin Volksbühne in 2008 marked the end of his theatre work until Meese took over the stage design for "Dionysus" at the Salzburg Festival in 2010.

 Meese all over the world